Public Campaign as a Design Process

 Local relevance drives higher engagement and generosity.

-Petitions can function as a conversion funnel for deeper supporter involvement—especially when timed around real-world triggers.
+Petitions can serve as a conversion funnel for deeper supporter involvement—especially when timed to coincide with real-world triggers.